MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 ---
 # <a name="process-purchase-returns-or-cancellations"></a>Process Purchase Returns or Cancellations

-If you want to return items to your supplier or cancel services that you have purchased, then you can create and post a purchase credit memo that specifies the requested change with regard to the original purchase invoice.
+If you want to return items to your vendor or cancel services that you have purchased, then you can create and post a purchase credit memo that specifies the requested change with regard to the original purchase invoice.
 To include the correct purchase invoice information, you can create the purchase credit memo directly from the posted purchase invoice or you can create a new purchase credit memo with copied invoice information.

 If you need more control of the purchase return process, such as warehouse documents for the item handling or better overview when shipping back items from multiple purchase documents with one purchase return, then you can create purchase return orders.
 A purchase return order automatically issues the related purchase credit memo.
 For more information, see [To create a purchase return order based on one or more a posted purchase documents](purchasing-how-process-purchase-returns-cancellations.md#to-create-a-purchase-credit-memo-from-a-posted-purchase-invoice).

 > [!NOTE]
 > If a posted purchase invoice has not yet been paid, then you can use the **Correct** or **Cancel** functions on the posted purchase invoice to automatically reverse the involved transactions.
 These functions only work for unpaid invoices, and they do not support partial returns or cancellations.
 You can also not correct or cancel purchase invoices that were posted with with receipts from more than one purchase order.
 For more information, see [Correct or Cancel Unpaid Purchase Invoices](purchasing-how-correct-cancel-unpaid-purchase-invoices.md).

-Typically, you create a purchase credit memo or purchase return order in reaction to a credit memo sent to you by a supplier.
+Typically, you create a purchase credit memo or purchase return order in reaction to a credit memo sent to you by a vendor.
 The purchase credit memo or purchase return order functions as your internal documentation of the credit memo process for accounting purposes or to control the shipping of the involved items.

 The change may relate to all the products on the original purchase invoice or only to some of the products.
 Accordingly, you can partially return received items or demand partial reimbursement of received services.
 In that case, you must edit the information on the purchase credit memo or purchase return order.